spokestack/react-native-spokestack-tray/README.md

 ### Edit Podfile

-Our main dependency (react-native-spokestack) makes use of advanced APIs only available in iOS 13+.
+Our main dependency (react-native-spokestack) makes use of relatively new APIs only available in iOS 13+.
 Make sure to set your deployment target to iOS 13, and set the following

 ```ruby
 platform :ios, '13.0'